 Every Standing Committee may sponsor ONE Administrative Session for the entire committee (not one session per subcommittee).
-The proposal must be submitted by the committee's

-Board Liaison using the Board Member Tasks area of the Proposal System.
+The proposal must be submitted by the committee's Board Liaison using the Board Member Tasks area of the Proposal System.
 This area will be activated at the end of July.
 You will not be able to see this area until it is activated.

 A few exceptions are made to the one-session-per-committee rule.
-The Membership Committee has two Administrative Sessions and usually sponsors the Mentee-Mentor Nexus and Early Career Forum.
+The Membership Committee has four Administrative Sessions and usually sponsors a Welcome Session, Writing Retreat, Mentee-Mentor Nexus, and Early Career Forum.
 The Equity and Ethics Committee sponsors the Jhumki Basu Poster Symposium in addition to a separate Administrative Session.